 Be sure to highlight the other SEO benefits your client may not be aware of, including those discussed above.
 By doing so, you'll not only differentiate yourself from other agencies pitching similar services but also build trust and credibility with your potential clients by showing them that you understand their business and what they need to improve their bottom line.

-Remind your potential client that SEO is an investment that keeps on giving, with benefits that extend far beyond the shortened timetables of most digital marketing campaigns.
+Remind your potential client that one of the benefits of SEO is that it's an investment that keeps on giving, with benefits that extend far beyond the shortened timetables of most digital marketing campaigns.
 Focus on the total impact an effective organic search strategy can have on their business–from increased brand awareness and trust to improved hiring prospects and industry credibility.

 Use our free SEO proposal template to run site audits quickly, check backlink profiles, analyze keyword performance, and include benefit messaging.